min2ha/ukwa-site/content/target/37478/index.en.md

   "subject": "EU Referendum"
 }

-# York Vision: Arguing why York is better off in the EU

 No issue looks set to unite people across the political spectrum more than Britain’s EU Membership Referendum.